It’s the nature of writing and publishing that things take forever to happen. Regardless, it’s my intent to update Amnesiac’s Library regularly.

 For the past few months I’ve been working on a number of new projects.
-One in particular has moved ahead of the others, a fantasy novel with the working title of Time of Being.
+One in particular has moved ahead of the others, a fantasy novel with the working title of The Tangled Slope.
 I’m 25,000 words into the first draft, and this week I decided to step back to review, and to structure things a little more.
 I don’t write with much of a plan in the early stages.
 I write with images and fragments, which are a little like nascent neurons seeking pathways to something more connected.
 Like the brain, there is a serious pruning after the first rush.

 I’m happy with what I have – or will be, with some tinkering (okay a lot of tinkering), and consequently this project will be the one I pour my efforts into during 2020.
 My goal is to have a solid first draft by June.
 By that time, I hope to have some good news about my next-to-be-published novel Tailor of Echoes, and have the next volume of The Darkling Lands available.
 WRT the latter, as with volume one, volume two will include a short story along with a generous collection of art.

 This is an excerpt from Lint, a short story in my forthcoming collection Magpie’s Ladder.